JJFABxIT/NotAnITGuy/README.md

 YouTube: [NotanITguy](https://www.youtube.com/@NotAnITGuy)
 Twitter: [@JJFABxIT](https://x.com/JJFABxIT)

-Thank you for visiting the repository and supporting the channel!
+Thank you for visiting the repository!
 Let's build something awesome together.

 ---

 >[!NOTE]
->This repository is constantly being updated with new content, so check back regularly for new projects, files, and tutorials!
+>This repository is regularly being updated with new content, so check back soon for new projects, files, and tutorials!

 ---